james-b28/DES-Java/README.md

 What you need to install the program:

 ```
-1. C++ compiler
-2. freeglut 2.8 (http://freeglut.sourceforge.net) or its variants to use the OpenGL API used in the source code
-3. An IDE of your choice
+1. An Eclipse IDE
+2. A Java runtime environment (to run the java code)
 ```

 ### Installing